rozum-robotics/pulse-api/README.md

 * `close_gripper`, `open_gripper` with a preset timeout before executing further commands (default: 500 ms).
 Supported grippers: Schunk and OnRobot.
+* `disable_gripper` and `enable_gripper`.
+Use this methods before (disable) and after (enable) changing the devices on the wrist of the robot arm if you need to change them when the arm is active (powered on).
 * `set_digital_output_high` `set_digital_output_low`, `get_digital_output` - to work with output ports on the controlbox.
 * `get_digital_input` to work with input ports on the controlbox.
+* `bind_stop` binds stop command to high or low input signal on a specific port.

 Signals: